 On April 7, 2020, San Jose’s City Council approved a temporary sick-leave ordinance, requiring certain private employers to provide paid sick leave to eligible employees during the current COVID-19 health emergency.
 The ordinance was passed as an urgency measure and is now in effect.

-San Jose’s emergency sick-leave ordinance covers employers that are not required to provide paid sick leave benefits under the federal Families First Coronavirus Response Act (FFCRA).
-This means that:
+San Jose’s emergency sick-leave ordinance covers employers that are not required — in whole or in part — to provide paid sick leave benefits under the federal Emergency Paid Sick Leave Act (as required under the Families First Coronavirus Response Act (FFCRA)).
+This means that employers with 500 or more employees that are exempt from the Emergency Paid Sick Leave Act’s requirements must provide their San Jose employees with sick leave under the city’s ordinance.

-- Small employers with fewer than 50 employees, who may be exempt from the FFCRA’s leave requirements when the employee is caring for a child whose school or daycare has closed due to COVID-19, are also covered under San Jose’s ordinance.
+Small employers with fewer than 50 employees, who may be exempt from the Emergency Paid Sick Leave Act’s leave requirements when the employee is caring for a child whose school or daycare has closed due to COVID-19, are also covered under San Jose’s ordinance.

 Under the ordinance, an “employer” is defined the same way it is for the city’s minimum wage ordinance, which is a person or business subject to the city’s business license requirements or maintaining a business facility in the city.